 Leah Robinson, a Parnngurr Ranger in the Martu community in WA helps protect bilbies by hunting feral cats, looking after country, controlling fire burning and bringing up fresh food.
 She attended last years’ Ninu festival,

 “We listened to a lot of different mobs, talking about how they look after the bilby (Mankarr).
 We shared ideas and we shown how to trap cats,” She told NITV.

 “Everyone should care about the bilby.
 Because when they are gone, they will be gone forever.”

-Gregory Andrews echos this sentiment and says that while bilbies provide many eco service benefits, ultimately losing Australia's wildlife is significantly detrimental to our Australian identity,
+Gregory Andrews echos this sentiment and says that bilbies provide many eco service benefits, but ultimately their loss will be more detrimental to our Australian identity,

 “Animals like the bilby define Australia.
-90 per cent of our wildlife is found no where else on Earth, that’s why we end up naming our sporting teams after them, why we put them on our money and our coat of arms – we even have a kangaroo of the tail of QANTAS, but sadly we’ve lost eight wallaby species alreadyn with 16 more at risk of extinction – if we don’t save the bilby, we’ll lose another part of what it means to be Australian.
+90 per cent of our wildlife is found no where else on Earth, that’s why we end up naming our sporting teams after them, why we put them on our money and our coat of arms – we even have a kangaroo of the tail of QANTAS.
+But sadly we’ve lost eight wallaby species already, with 16 more at risk of extinction – if we don’t save the bilby, we’ll lose another part of what it means to be Australian.

 "Animals like the bilby define Australia.
 90 per cent of our wildlife is found no where else on Earth, that’s why we end up naming our sporting teams after them, why we put them on our money and our coat of arms"

 “My grandfather used to have a saying, ‘I’ll be back in a bilby’s whisker’, but sadly, we no longer say that.
 If anything we say things like, ‘breeding like rabbits’ and we’re losing a part of our unique culture and idenity.”